 Internal competitions and contests can spark salespeople to increase morale and spark a bit of friendly competition.
 These contests can drive not only great results for your bottom line but also drive great results for developing a sense of team morale.
 Contests can also help in the development of new skills for your team such as collaboration and creativity.
 Overall, it’s a great tactic for generating a bit of conversation around the office and ultimately driving your sales team to be motivated and improve their morale.

 Empower Them with Process & Technology

 Get out of the way.

 That’s what organizations need to tell their sales managers if they want a team to be motivated and succeed.
-There is very little that can cause as much frustration in an organization than a sales personal having to wait to ask their supervisor for permission to close a deal or “bend the rules” to a certain degree.
+There is very little that can cause as much frustration in an organization than a salesperson having to wait to ask their supervisor for permission to close a deal or “bend the rules” to a certain degree.

-As a sales manager you need to empower your sales team and trust them.
+As a sales manager, you need to empower your sales team and trust them.
 Whenever possible, let your sales team know that you trust that they will do what’s right for the company and the business.
 If they need to “bend the rules” and give a discount or free shipping to close a deal, allow them to make the decision.

 Another way to empower your team is to ensure that they have the tools they need to excel.
 Does your team use old computers and have outdated sales tools?
-Does your sales tracking, CRM, and order fulfillment tools empower your salespeople or make it harder to do their job?
+Do your sales tracking, CRM, and order fulfillment tools empower your salespeople or make it harder to do their job?
 Ask these questions and see what tools they feel they need to do better.

 What other ways can you keep a sales team motivated?